reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

     move eax, -4   ; This is the answer for goose().

 If you filled the blank, let's test the output on this simple C++ program.
+Do not forget additional syntax to compile the assembly codes!

+Assembly file:

+	.386
+	.MODEL FLAT, C

+	.CODE

+	goose PROC
+		push ebp
+		mov ebp, esp
+		mov eax, -4
+		pop ebp
+		ret
+	goose ENDP
+	END

+C++ file:

     #include <iostream>
     using namespace std;